High-Dimensional Vector Autoregression with Common Response and Predictor Factors: Introduction

 and this motivates us to interpret $\bm{U}^\top\bm{y}_t$ and $\bm{V}^\top\bm{y}_{t-1}$ as $r$-dimensional response and predictor factors, respectively, where $\bm{U}$ and $\bm{V}$ are the factor loading matrices.
-The first main contribution of this article is to reformulate the VAR model with a low-rank parameter matrix into a form of supervised factor modeling in Section \ref{sec:2.1}.
-Specifically, it is equivalent to simultaneously conducting two factor modelings for the $p$ financial and/or economic variables in a market, where the latent response factors $\bm{U}^\top\bm{y}_t$ can summarize the whole market as in the traditional factor modeling, while the latent predictor factors $\bm{V}^\top\bm{y}_{t-1}$ are the driving forces of the market; see Section \ref{sec:2} for more details.
+The factors defined here can summarize the temporal dynamics in responses and predictors, and should be understood in the sense of the second class of factor models, in which the factors capture all dynamic dependency in the data.
+Along this line, we reformulate the VAR model with a low-rank parameter matrix into a form of supervised factor modeling in Section \ref{sec:2.1}.
+Specifically, it is equivalent to simultaneously conducting two factor modelings for the $p$ financial or economic variables in a market, where the latent response factors $\bm{U}^\top\bm{y}_t$ can summarize the whole market as in the traditional factor modeling, while the latent predictor factors $\bm{V}^\top\bm{y}_{t-1}$ are the driving forces of the market; see Section \ref{sec:2} for more details.